umarmuhaimin/python-lessons/Lecture 5 - Libraries/Library (9) - API Calls.md

 4. Making an API Request

 • Use requests.get() to send an HTTP GET request.
-• The base API URL:
+• The base API URL (The Place where information is available to access):
 → https://api.artic.edu/api/v1

+• To get into a particular route / access specific data in their collection / API :
+→ GET /artworks/search

 • Full request URL:
 → https://api.artic.edu/api/v1/artworks/search